globz/kitchen-cli/README.md

 # kitchen-cli

-kitchen-cli is a simple and very basic version control software inside your command line embedded as a "cooking simulator".
+kitchen-cli is a simple and very basic version control software inside your command line embedded as a "cooking simulator"

 The following analogies are used by kitchen-cli :